Thousands of PC parts go up for auction from the defunct Artesian Builds

 These recent lots are an attempt by Artesian Build's creditors to reclaim some of their lost money from the defunct business.
 These debts are paid in an order of importance, from secured creditors to unsecured creditors.
 Employees at the time of company closure may end up as preferential creditors, which fall somewhere in the middle of the stack, meaning they receive their outstanding dues after secured creditors are paid off.
 Customers may be able to register as unsecured creditors, which is at the very bottom of the order for reimbursement.

-If a company can't afford to pay off its debts with its assets and inventory to its secured creditors, such as banks, there may be no money left for customers to receive any compensation for what they put it.
-Sadly, then, it's not clear yet what the outcome will be for any customers still awaiting any money from Artesian Build's bankruptcy proceedings.
+If a company can't afford to pay off its debts with its assets and inventory to its secured creditors, such as banks, there may be no money left for customers to receive any compensation for what they put in before it closed.
+Sadly, then, it's not clear yet what the outcome will be for any customers still awaiting money from Artesian Build's bankruptcy proceedings.